Kelowna Real Estate

 Buying a Home in Kelowna

-Imagine a city set on the shores of 170 KM lake, surrounded by mountains, where you can golf, visit wineries, hike, ski, snowboard, or sled in the winter… Kelowna offers all this and much, much more!
+Imagine a city on the shores of a 170 KM lake, surrounded by mountains, where you can golf, visit wineries, hike, ski, snowboard, or sled in the winter… Kelowna offers all this and much, much more!
 You can even often ski and play golf on the same day.

 The largest city in the Interior of British Columbia, this is a great place for enjoying an active lifestyle.
 Kelowna has a fabulous quality of life with plenty of sunshine (around 2,000 hours per year), and is one of the warmest places in Canada.
 We have hot and relatively dry summers, and while winters are far milder than most parts of Canada we still get ample enough snow for enjoying all those winter sports.